k3yb0ardn1nja/sample-push-plugin/README.md

 ### iOS App Transport Security

+#### Using Connection Encryption

 With the launch of iOS 9 iOS apps by default require that HTTP requests use a secure connection.
-The sample app is configured to use SSL encryption when calling the Telerik Platform API to manage the device registration.
+The sample app is configured to use SSL encryption when communicating with the Telerik Platform API to manage the device registration.

+### Using Insecure Connection

-However, if your Telerik Platform subscription does not allow for encrypted connection and for testing purposes, you may need to register an exception for the Telerik Platform notifications API URL (*api.everlive.com*).
-To do this add to the `*MyApp*-info.plist` information property list file of the generated Xcode project the following keys and values:
+If your Telerik Platform subscription does not allow for encrypted connection and for testing purposes, you may need to register an exception for the Telerik Platform notifications API URL (*api.everlive.com*).
+To do this add to the `<myapp>-info.plist` information property list file of the generated Xcode project the following keys and values:

 ```
 <key>NSAppTransportSecurity</key>